nopitown/ai-tips-and-notes/development/mental-model.md

 **Tips:**

-- For the role, aim to use a specific role that is aligned with the task.
+- For the role, aim to use a specific role that is aligned with the task. improves the LLM's understanding and output quality.
-- Provide clear, high-quality examples of the desired output directly within the prompt ([few-shot examples](https://www.promptingguide.ai/techniques/fewshot)).
-This often significantly improves the LLM's understanding and output quality.
 - If a model constantly ignores instructions despite of all the improvements, try to use a different model or consider breaking the task into smaller subtasks (and as mentioned before, delegating a specific subtask to a different LLM call could be a good strategy).
 - If a prompt involves many complex instructions or subtasks, consider breaking it down.
 You might get better results by using multiple simpler prompts (potentially sequential calls) rather than one overloaded prompt.
 Aim for clarity and "one primary instruction" per interaction when possible.
 This applies the same principle of simplification discussed in Step 3, but during the iteration phase based on observed model performance.
 - Iteration with AI is hard.
 Try to be as organized as possible to track what input was used for which output.
 In general, you should test one change at a time (isolate variables: change only the prompt, the model, or a parameter in one iteration).